What are the tells of a bullshitter?

 The other guy was awful.
 He came across as a slimy bullshitter.
 My subconscious was yelling at me, “Don’t trust this guy.”
 The Proverb spoke to me: “Leave the presence of a fool or you will not discern words of wisdom.”

-But feelings from the id aren’t very helpful.
+But feelings from the id aren’t always helpful or reliable.
 I wanted to quantify what I was feeling.
 What was the bullshitter doing that gave me this instinctive reaction of disgust?
 Could I explain it?

 This is what I came up with.